KarloKorbar/multimodal_depression_detection/Chapters/3_data_analysis_&_preprocessing.md

 Given the non-trivial hierarchical folder structure of the database, a robust system is required to reliably traverse the file tree and retrieve the necessary files for any given requirement.
 The system must be flexible both in terms of file selection criteria and dataset coverage, allowing to either focus on specific modalities or utilize smaller subsets of the dataset during model development.
 This flexibility is particularly important when working with multimodal data, as it enables efficient experimentation with different feature combinations and facilitates iterative development of the preprocessing pipeline.

 The preprocessing architecture follows a modular design pattern that separates concerns between data loading and feature-specific processing.
-At its core, the system implements a generic data loading interface through the `DataLoader` class, which provides fundamental functionality for traversing the dataset structure and managing data access.
+At its core, the system implements a generic data loading interface through the DataLoader class, which provides fundamental functionality for traversing the dataset structure and managing data access.
 This base class is then extended by modality-specific loaders that handle the unique requirements of text, audio, and facial expression data.

 The architecture employs a three-tier preprocessing strategy.
-The first tier consists of the base `DataLoader` class, which manages file system operations and provides common utilities for data handling.
-The second tier comprises specialized loaders (`TextLoader`, `AudioLoader`, and `FaceLoader`) that inherit from the base class and implement modality-specific loading logic.
+The first tier consists of the base DataLoader class, which manages file system operations and provides common utilities for data handling.
+The second tier comprises specialized loaders (TextLoader, AudioLoader, and FaceLoader) that inherit from the base class and implement modality-specific loading logic.
 The third tier contains dedicated preprocessor classes that handle the actual feature extraction and transformation for each modality.

 This hierarchical design enables efficient code reuse while maintaining the flexibility to handle the distinct characteristics of each data type.
 The separation between loading and processing logic also facilitates the addition of new feature types and processing methods without requiring modifications to the core loading infrastructure.
 Furthermore, the architecture includes robust error handling and data validation at each level, ensuring the reliability and consistency of the preprocessed features.